hvianna/audioMotion-analyzer/README.md

 If defined, this function will be called whenever the canvas is resized.

-Two arguments are passed: a string with the reason why the function was called (see below) and the audioMotion object.
+The callback function is passed two arguments: a string which indicates the reason that triggered the call (see below) and the *AudioMotionAnalyzer* object.

 Reason | Description
 -------|------------